 On the one hand there are the more everyday exposure issues where a focus on on the instant health interests and economic interests is needed.
 On the other hand there are the large-scale threats, such as disasters and infectious disease outbreaks, where coordinated collective action is crucial.
 Therefore collaboration with stakeholders is crucial.

 The team of Nivel researchers on the research program Disasters and Environmental Hazards consists of:

 - Prof. Michel Dückers PhD, program coordinator Disasters and Environmental Hazards

 - Mark Bosmans PhD, senior researcher

 - Jenny Gerbecks MSc, junior researcher

 - Jacob Osborne MSc, junior researcher

 - Jojanneke van Summeren MSc, researcher

-For more information on this research program or on this specific area of expertise, please contact our expert and program coordinator Michel Dückers.
+For more information on (conducting research together with Nivel in) this specific area of expertise, please feel free to contact our expert and program coordinator Michel Dückers (on the right).

 We look forward to getting in touch with you.